Back/How I AI

 High-level architecture diagram slide

-• index.js: The entry point for the TUI and CLI.
+• index.js: The entry point for both the terminal UI and command-line runner.

 Code file layout in VS Code